 Lloyd’s unique capital structure provides excellent financial security to policyholders and capital efficiency for members.

-The Corporation reviews each syndicate's ICA to assess the adequacy of the proposed capital level.
-When agreed, each ICA is then 'uplifted' by 35% to ensure capital is in place to support Lloyd's ratings and financial strength.
-This uplifted ICA, known as the syndicate's Economic Capital Assessment, is used to determine the level of capital required by the syndicate's members to support their underwriting.
-The capital is held in trust as readily realisable assets and can be used to meet any Lloyd's insurance liabilities of that member but not the liabilities of other members.
+The Corporation reviews each syndicate’s SCR to assess the adequacy of the proposed capital level.
+When agreed, each SCR is then ‘uplifted’ to ensure there is sufficient capital to support Lloyd’s ratings and financial strength.
+The uplift applied for 2017 is 35%.
+This uplifted SCR is known as the syndicate’s Economic Capital Assessment and drives members’ capital levels across all of the syndicates in which they participate in proportion to their share of those syndicates.
+Each member’s capital is held in trust by the Corporation for the benefit of policyholders but is not available for the liabilities of other members

 Third link - Central assets

 Lloyd’s central assets, which include the Central Fund, are available, at the discretion of the Council of Lloyd’s, to meet any valid claim that cannot be met from the resources of any member.
 Should syndicates need additional assets to meet their liabilities, the funds at Lloyd’s ensure that members have additional resources available.
 In the rare event that a member’s capital is insufficient and that member is not able to provide further assets to the relevant syndicates, Lloyd’s central capital provides further financial support to ensure valid claims are paid.
 The Corporation calculates the central Solvency Capital Requirement, which is independently validated and overseen by the PRA.
 The Franchise Board sets the level of economic capital needed above the regulatory minimum to meet its risk appetite and support the market’s ratings and global licence network.